roshinpv1/archlens/archlens-app/SETUP_IMAGE_OPTIMIZATION.md

 }
 ```

-This setup ensures CloudArch can handle any size architecture diagram while maintaining optimal performance and accuracy! 🎯
+This setup ensures CloudArc can handle any size architecture diagram while maintaining optimal performance and accuracy! 🎯